 The Association of Teachers of Japanese Bridging Project offers scholarships to American undergraduate students participating in study-abroad programs in Japan.
 Undergraduate students majoring in any field of study are eligible to apply for these scholarships.
 Japanese language study is not a prerequisite.
 Applicants must be U.S. citizens or permanent residents and must be enrolled as undergraduates in a college or university in the United States before and during the time they are studying abroad.

-Countries may include: Azerbaijan, Bangladesh, China, Egypt, India, Indonesia, Japan, Jordan, Morocco, Oman, Russia, South Korea, Tajikistan, Tunisia, Turkey, or others where the target languages are spoken.
+- Eligible Countries: Includes Azerbaijan, Bangladesh, China, Egypt, India, Indonesia, Japan, Jordan, Morocco, Oman, Russia, South Korea, Tajikistan, Tunisia, and Turkey.

 The Explore the World Scholarship Program is open to residents of Clackamas, Multnomah, and Washington Counties, ages 18 - 30, who lack the financial resources to go abroad.
 This $2000 award is to be used for an overseas trip and must involve an educational or service-learning component.
 The application deadline is typically in mid-March every year